Animals

 If I see an animal in my community, how will I know if it is an approved animal?

 Service Animals do not have an approval process.
 Student records are confidential.
-If you have concerns about an animal in your community, reach out to your Hall Coordinator or Residential Life for further assistance.
+If you have concerns about an animal in your community, reach out to your Hall Coordinator or Housing for further assistance.

 I'm concerned about the welfare of an animal in my community.
 What should I do?